CNC Software for Non-Machinists

 Can you even be sure that you’re getting the best price?

-MeshCAM pricing is totally open and transparent.
-It’s $250.
+MeshCAM pricing is open and transparent.
+It’s $250 for MeshCAM Standard or $500 for MeshCAM Pro.
 No calls, no requesting quotes.

-If you buy MeshCAM, you own it.
-You will not pay yearly fees to keep it active.
+When you buy MeshCAM it runs on your machine, not the cloud.
+You will not pay monthly or yearly fees to keep it active.

 Here’s the update policy for MeshCAM: